Camilla Lamina

-Camilla Victoria Lamina (born April 23, 2002) is a Filipino volleyball player.
-She is currently playing for the National University Lady Bulldogs in the University Athletic Association of the Philippines (UAAP).
+Camilla Victoria "Lams" Lamina (born April 23, 2002) is a Filipino professional volleyball player.
+She is currently playing for the Galeries Tower Highrisers in the Premier Volleyball League (PVL).

-Personal life
+Early life and education

-She graduated with a Tourism degree at National University.
+Camilla Victoria Lamina was born on April 23, 2002 in San Juan, Metro Manila, Philippines.
+Hailing from Guimaras she studied at the Grace Baptist Academy in Buenavista in her elementary studies.
+After being scouted by National University (NU) coaches, Lamina attended the NU Nazareth School in Manila.
+She later studied at NU for college.

 Career

 Collegiate

-Lamina is currently playing for the Lady Bulldogs, the women's varsity team of National University of the University Athletic Association of the Philippines.
+Lamina played for the Lady Bulldogs, the women's varsity team of National University of the University Athletic Association of the Philippines.

 She made her first game appearance with NU Lady Bulldogs in UAAP Season 84 women's where they ended up winning the title after 65 years of championship drought.

 This was followed by 2022 Shakey's Super League Collegiate Pre-Season Championship where they bagged another the championship title for their school.

-In UAAP Season 85, they failed to won the back to back championship title after their loss in the Finals against La Salle.
+In UAAP Season 85, they failed to win the back to back championship title after their loss in the Finals against La Salle.

-After the UAAP Season 85, they represented the country in the 1st Leg and Second Leg of SEA V.League with some Non–NU players like Former NU player Camille Cal and Nina Ytang from UP, and Roma Mae Doromal and Alexis Miner from Ateneo.